marten-seemann/base-drafts/draft-ietf-quic-transport.md

 been lost.
 In general, information is sent again when a packet containing that information is determined to be lost and sending ceases when a packet containing that information is acknowledged.

+* Data sent in CRYPTO frames are retransmitted according to the rules in
+  {{QUIC-RECOVERY}}, until either all data has been ACKed or the crypto state machine implictly knows that the peer received the data.

 * Application data sent in STREAM frames is retransmitted in new STREAM frames unless the endpoint has sent a RST_STREAM for that stream.
 Once an endpoint